dtcenter/METplus/docs/Users_Guide/wrappers.rst

 substitution to send information like the current initialization or forecast lead time.
 See :ref:`Runtime_Freq` for more information on how the value of :term:`USER_SCRIPT_RUNTIME_FREQ` can control how the commands are called.
+Optionally, file paths can be defined with filename templates to generate a file list text file that contains all existing file paths that correspond to the appropriate runtime frequency for the current run time.
+The path to the file list text files are set as environment variables that can be referenced inside the user-defined script to obtain a list of the files that should be processed.
+See :term:`USER_SCRIPT_INPUT_TEMPLATE` for more information.

 METplus Configuration
 ---------------------